Ik301/Blog/src/posts/Til Fated Reunion.md

 Wooden oars gliding through his passage

-I envision a cherry blossom, adorning the branches of fate Silently adored by a pensive gave
+I envision a cherry blossom, adorning the branches of fate Silently adored by a pensive gaze

 I envision the river, flowing once more
 Petals of the tree, flying once more